The Outback, Broken Hill. Credit: Maxime Coquard;Destination NSW

 Climb Mount Kosciuszko, Australia's tallest mountain, by taking the chairlift from Thredbo then walking the rest of the 6 km track within Kosciuszko National Park.
 Pass the rocky granite outcrops of Rams Head Range and cross the waters of the Snowy River, before climbing above Lake Cootapatamba and continuing on to Rawson Pass.

 Mount Gower is the dominant landmark of the World Heritage-listed Lord Howe Island.
 The challenging eight hour return trek to its 875 m peak is a badge of honour for all island visitors.
 Experience one of the world's best day treks, traversing across the mountains rugged terrain and encountering some of the islands rarest plants and wildlife along the way.

 The Coast Track is a multi-day walking experience in the centuries old Royal National Park.
 From the lookout, spot humpback whales during migration season, or search the skies for local bird species, such as ospreys and sea eagles.
 Cool off with a swim or have a picnic at Little Marley, Wattamolla, Garie, North Era or Burning Palms Beach.

 Choose from one of the great walks Sydney has to offer, taking in some of the city's most iconic sites and locations, such as the Sydney Harbour Bridge and the beaches along the Bondi to Coogee Coastal Walk.
-Head to Cremorne Point for harbour views and cliffside gardens, or take the Taronga Zoo to Manly bushwalking track for a three-hour excursion passing historic spots.
+Head to Cremorne Point for harbour views and cliffside gardens, or take the Taronga Zoo to Chowder Bay walk, then onto Manly bushwalking for an excursion passing historic spots.